Analytical study of particle geodesics around a scale-dependent de Sitter black hole: Acknowledgements

 \section{Acknowledgements}

-The author acknowledges Universidad de Santiago de Chile for financial support through the Proyecto POSTDOCDICYT, C\'{o}digo 042331 CM-Postdoc.
+The author acknowledges Universidad de Santiago de Chile for financial support through the Proyecto POSTDOC-DICYT, C\'{o}digo 042331CM$\_$Postdoc.
 I would like to thank \'{A}ngel Rinc\'{o}n for introducing Ref. \cite{Panotopoulos:2021} and the SDdS solution.